Icenium/bond-content/custom-cordova-plugins/lesson-4.md

 * **b**.
 Choose the platform you are targeting and make sure the `App package` option is selected.

-> Tip: You'll notice that we are leaving the app in `debug` mode.
+**Tip**: You'll notice that we are leaving the app in `debug` mode.
 By doing so, we enable LiveSync - which allows us to view changes made to our app immediately on our device (even after it's been deployed!).

 * **c**.
 Click the `Next` button to generate your build in the cloud.
 Note that this build process may take a minute.